 Choir concerts also happen around Remembrance Day in the Lower Mainland.
 In 2022 the Vancouver Welsh Men’s Choir performs in North Vancouver on November 6th and in Delta on November 11th.
 The Chor Leoni men’s choir, meanwhile, has concerts in Vancouver on November 10th and 11th.

 Remembrance Day in Abbotsford

-- A parade is followed by the laying of wreaths at Thunderbird Square on Veterans Way behind Abbotsford City Hall (which is located at 32315 South Fraser Way).
-The parade usually begins to form on November 11 at 10:30 am at the corner of Garden and Simon Streets.
+A parade is followed by the laying of wreaths at Thunderbird Memorial Square on Veterans Way behind Abbotsford City Hall (which is located at 32315 South Fraser Way).
+The parade usually begins to form on November 11th at about 10:30 am at the corner of Simon Avenue and Cruikshank Street.

 Remembrance Day in Burnaby

-- The parade in North Burnaby begins at 10:45 am from the Safeway parking lot at 4440 Hastings Street and is followed by a Remembrance Day ceremony at the Confederation Park Cenotaph which is on Penzance Drive not far from Willingdon Avenue.
+The parade in North Burnaby begins at the McGill Library at about 10:30 am and is followed by a Remembrance Day ceremony at the Confederation Park Cenotaph which is on Penzance Drive not far from Willingdon Avenue.

-The Remembrance Day event in South Burnaby include a parade starting at 10:30 am at the corner of Nelson Avenue and Bennett Street and a service at 11 am at the Cenotaph at the corner of Nelson and Jubilee Street in Bonsor Park.
+The Remembrance Day event in South Burnaby includes a parade starting outside Firehall #3 at the corner of Marlborough Avenue and Bennett Street.
+There is also a service at the Cenotaph at the corner of Nelson Avenue and Jubilee Street in Bonsor Park.
 The event starts at 10:30 am and everything is finished by around noon.

 - Suggestion: Deer Lake, Confederation Park and Burnaby Mountain are all pretty this time of year.
 If the weather is good, go for a nice walk and explore after the services.
 If it’s rainy, however, don’t forget that Metropolis at Metrotown is a good indoor place to be (if you like shopping) and not far from the South Burnaby event.